Winter Landscaping Tips: Preparing Your Garden for Cold Weather

 Prune and Trim Plants Before Frost Hits

 Winter pruning is key to ensuring that your plants stay healthy through the cold months.
 However, it’s important to prune at the right time to avoid damaging your plants.
 In late fall, before the first hard frost, focus on removing dead or diseased branches from trees and shrubs.
 This will not only protect the plant from potential winter damage but also encourage healthy growth come spring.
+Be cautious with pruning perennials.
+While some benefit from a light trim, others should be left as is until spring.
+For example, ornamental grasses and hydrangeas often provide winter interest and should be cut back in early spring instead.

 -